 Behind the Guardian Purifier’s Technology & Design

-MSR engineers designed the new Guardian purifier to be the safest and easiest way to purify water virtually anywhere on earth.
-Achieving such a high degree of performance required advancements in technologies, and a great deal of engineering ingenuity.
+MSR engineers designed the Guardian purifier to be the safest and easiest way to purify water virtually anywhere on earth.
+Achieving such a high degree of performance required advancements in technologies and a great deal of engineering ingenuity.

 Ultimate Protection Made Simple

 As a water purifier, the Guardian offers greater protection than a microfilter, removing not just waterborne bacteria and protozoa, but the tiniest class of waterborne pathogens: viruses.
 Traditionally, eliminating the threat of viruses meant treating your water with chemical tablets or UV light only after filtering it first to remove any sediment or dirt.
-The Guardian eliminates this time-consuming hassle by removing all three classes of these waterborne pathogens, and dirt, in one easy step.
+The Guardian eliminates this time-consuming hassle by removing all three classes of these waterborne pathogens–and all other dissolved and suspended solids–in one easy step.

-For backcountry and international travelers alike, the advantage is ultimate efficiency, convenience and confidence, especially when you just don’t know what types of water you’ll encounter.
+For backcountry and international travelers alike, the advantage is unmatched efficiency, convenience and confidence, especially when you just don’t know what types of water you’ll encounter.

 How Does It Work?

-Inside, the Guardian purifier uses leading-edge hollow fiber technology.
-MSR engineers chose hollow fibers as the filter media because the technology is very reliable in real-world water conditions.
+The Guardian purifier uses the latest in hollow fiber technology.
+MSR engineers chose this filter media because it is very reliable in real-world water conditions and incredibly efficient.

-As water flows through the fibers’ walls, their microscopic pores physically trap the microbes and dirt, allowing only purified water through to you.
-Because it’s a physical removal, you aren’t left wondering whether all the microbes have been sufficiently zapped, which can be the case with chemicals or UV light.
+Each “fiber” (there are hundreds) is like a straw, with the filter media being the wall.
+As water flows through each fiber’s outer wall, their microscopic pores physically trap the microbes and dirt, allowing only purified water through to the hollow core of the “straw”, where clean water flow out towards your water bottle.
+This physical removal is absolute, meaning you aren’t left wondering whether all the microbes have been sufficiently zapped, which is always the case with chemicals and UV light treatments.

-The Guardian’s advanced fibers are adapted from kidney dialysis technology.
-It took MSR’s scientists more than two years, working with a U.S. medical-grade facility, to design fibers capable of consistently removing viruses while still offering a fast flow rate—all in a convenient pump design.
+Adapted from kidney dialysis technology, it took MSR’s scientists more than two years, working with a U.S. medical-grade facility, to design fibers capable of consistently removing viruses, while still offering a fast flow rate, in a compact, pump design.

-In addition, unlike any other hollow fibers on the market, the Guardian’s are not damaged by freezing.
+In addition, unlike any others on the market, the Guardian’s hollow fibers are not damaged by freezing.
 Once completely thawed, the purifier is ready to go again.
 This means you can enjoy sub-freezing nights in the backcountry, confident that your purifier will make it through.